Pre-year

 PreEN6 Improving language skills

-Extra course for students who have not been studying in English before joining the pre-year.
+Supplementary course for improving academic writing and speaking skills.
 During this course the students get to improve their overall language skills (written, listening and oral) through various activities to prepare them for their future studies in English.

 Finnish (Mother tongue)